NXT TV preview: NXT Revenge week two - Pro Wrestling Dot Net

 -Lexis King vs. EK Prosper in the finals of the tournament for the vacant WWE Speed Championship

-Powell’s POV: Evolve Women’s Champion Kali Armstrong’s NXT debut was originally advertised for this show, but it was moved to NXT Revenge week one.
+Powell’s POV: Kali Armstrong’s NXT debut was originally advertised for this show before it was moved to NXT Revenge week one.
 Tuesday’s NXT Revenge week two will be live from Orlando, Florida, at the WWE Performance Center.
 Join John Moore for his NXT live reviews as the show airs Tuesdays on The CW (and Netflix internationally) at 7CT/8ET.
 John’s audio reviews of NXT are available exclusively for Dot Net Members (including our Patreon patrons).

 Be the first to comment